Precision limit under weak coupling with an ancillary qubit: Quantum Fisher information of the measurement-based metrology

 \section{Quantum Fisher information of the measurement-based metrology}

-Previous works~\cite{giovannetti2006quantum,pang2014quantum} show that the quantum Fisher information associated with the phase to be estimated can be written as the variance of a phase generator with respect to the probe state.
-They indicate that the maximum QFI is attained when the probe is prepared in an equal superposition of the eigenstates with the maximum and minimum eigenvalues of the phase generator, such as the GHZ state in atomic systems or the NOON state in photonic systems.
-For a phase generator $J_x$ of our large-spin system, the relevant GHZ-like state takes the form
+Previous studies~\cite{giovannetti2006quantum,pang2014quantum} show that the quantum Fisher information associated with the phase to be estimated can be written as the variance of a dynamical generator with respect to the probe state.
+The maximum QFI is attained when the probe is prepared in an equal superposition of the eigenstates with the maximum and minimum eigenvalues of the phase generator, such as the GHZ state in atomic systems or the NOON state in photonic systems.
+For a phase generator $J_x$ of our large-spin system, the relevant GHZ-type state takes the form

 where $j=N/2$ is the quantum number with $N$ the size of the probe spin ensemble, $\mathcal{I}^{N+1}$ is the identity matrix of $N+1$ dimensions, $\phi$ is a local phase, and $|j,m\rangle_x$ is the eigenstate of the collective spin operators $J_x$ with eigenvalue $m$ for $-j\le m\le j$.
 Here we have applied $|j,\mp j\rangle_x=e^{-i\pi J_z}|j,\pm j\rangle_x$ in the second line.
-GHZ state can be prepared by allowing the polarized state $|j,\pm j\rangle_x$ to undergo a two-path evolution, i.e., $\mathcal{I}^{N+1}$ and $e^{-i\pi J_z}$, a possible strategy for which is indefinite gate order or dynamics~\cite{zhao2020quantum,yin2023experimental,xia2024nanoradian}.
-For example, in a protocol about estimating the expectation-value product of position and momentum displacements of a continuous-variable system~\cite{zhao2020quantum}, an ancillary two-level system acts as a quantum SWITCH, creating a superposition of two paths.
+GHZ state can be prepared by allowing the polarized state $|j,\pm j\rangle_x$ to undergo a two-path evolution, i.e., $\mathcal{I}^{N+1}$ and $e^{-i\pi J_z}$, a possible strategy for which is indefinite gate order or dynamics~\cite{zhao2020quantum,yin2023experimental,xia2023nanoradian}.
+For example, in a protocol about estimating the expectation-value product of position and momentum displacements of a continuous-variable system~\cite{zhao2020quantum}, an ancillary two-level system acts as a quantum switch, creating a superposition of two paths.
 Along one path, all the position-displacement operators are performed before all the momentum-displacement operators; and along another one, the order is inverted.
 The estimation precision can therefore be enhanced up to the super-Heisenberg scaling in terms of the repetition number of position or momentum displacements.